trapeze-bell-peter/hamiltonian_comp/README.md

 ![Scatter Graph of language performance](./scatter_plot_comp.png)

-What surprises me is that the difference in measured SLOCs is not more significant between Ruby, Crystal, Elixir and Go.
+What surprises me is that the difference in measured SLOCs is not more significant between Typescript, Ruby, Crystal, Elixir and Go.
 My guess is that the single line of code in Ruby is more expressive than Go, but ultimately, both need a single line of code to achieve the same result.
 See below for more details.

-The other thing that surprised me is that Java and Go are not that much faster than Crystal and Elixir.
+The other thing that surprised me is that Typescript was only beaten by C++.
+Overall execution speed falls into four clusters:

+- C++ way out ahead
+- Typescript, Java and Go all quite close together
+- Crystal and Elixir a bit behind those
+- Ruby right at the back

 ## Ruby - the original implementation
 Ruby is my personal goto language when I want to explore a concept and implement